mighty-gerbils/gerbil/doc/tutorials/proxy.md

 Here we'll run the proxy locally bound at port 1080, acting as a standard proxy.

-So we can run our proxy like this:
+We can run it like this:
 ```bash
 $ ./socks-proxy :1080
 ```